The Texas State Senate: District 29

 Hometown: El Paso

 The son of migrant farm workers, he was born in Alice, Texas, and from an early age worked in fields throughout the country to help support a family of nine.
 He and his family have made their home in El Paso since 1983 where they have been deeply involved in civic, economic development and human rights activities.
-Senator Rodríguez graduated from Pan American University in Edinburg, Texas, where he served as student body president in 1971, and he received his law degree from the National Law Center at George Washington University.
+Senator Rodríguez graduated from Pan American University in Edinburg, Texas, where he served as student body president in 1971, and he received his law degree from the National Law Center at George Washington University in 1974.

-Immediately prior to his service in the Texas Senate, Senator Rodríguez served as the El Paso County Attorney for 17 years, where he established an unequaled record of achievement, enhancing legal services to protect vulnerable citizens and prevent crime, increasing County revenues and funding for jobs and economic development, and strengthening community health and environmental quality.
+Prior to his election to the Texas Senate, Senator Rodríguez served as the El Paso County Attorney for 17 years, where he established an unequaled record of achievement, promoting education, enhancing legal services to protect vulnerable citizens and prevent juvenile crime, increasing County revenues and funding for jobs and economic development, and strengthening community health and environmental quality.

 That level of service to his community continues today as a member of the Texas State Senate.
 Senator Rodríguez is a staunch advocate for those in need.
 He has proven himself an effective voice for the people of El Paso, passing numerous pieces of legislation directly affecting the region as well as those with statewide impact.